University College London (UCL)

 Royal Free Hospital

 I obtained my B.Sc. in Biology from the University of Nottingham and Ph.D. in Immunology from the University of Bath.
-Following a postdoc with Professor Peter Lane at the University of Birmingham I obtained a Wellcome Trust International Travelling Prize Fellowship to train in Professor Abul Abbas's lab at UCSF.
+Following a postdoc with Prof. Peter Lane at the University of Birmingham I obtained a Wellcome Trust International Travelling Prize Fellowship to train with Prof. Abul Abbas at UCSF.
 During my time in the USA I developed a novel model to study antigen-specific regulatory T cells (Treg) leading to new insights about the generation and homeostasis of this population.
 Upon my return to the UK I obtained an MRC Career Development Award to set up my own group at the University of Birmingham.
 During this period I was able to pinpoint how the T cells that cause diabetes are altered by the presence of Treg and to gain new insight into the phenotype and function of Treg in a number of disease settings.
-I currently hold an MRC Senior Fellowship focusing on CD4 T cell differentiation and regulation in autoimmune diabetes.
-In January 2013, I was appointed to the Chair of Immune Regulation at the new Institute of Immunity & Transplantation, University College London.
-I have served on numerous national and international funding committees including the NC3Rs Grant Assessment Panel and the JDRF Immune Therapies Grant Review Panel.
-I am a member of the Editorial Board for Clinical & Experimental Immunology.
+In 2009, I was awarded an MRC Senior Fellowship focusing on CD4 T cell differentiation and regulation in autoimmune diabetes.
+In January 2013, I relocated to the new Institute of Immunity & Transplantation at University College London to become Professor of Immune Regulation.
+I have served on and chaired numerous national and international funding committees and currently sit on Wellcome Trust Expert Review Group 4 and Chair the NC3Rs Training Fellowship Panel.
+Lucy Walker Brief CV.

 Being interested in biology from childhood I made my first steps into science by starting my BSc studies in biomedical sciences at Utrecht University.
 Throughout these studies I developed a strong preference for immunology and infectious diseases so the choice for MSc studies in Immunity and Infection was an obvious one.
 A big part of these studies involved work on coronaviruses in the lab of Prof. Peter Rottier in Utrecht as well as work on signal transduction in immune cells in the lab of Dr. Margaret Hibbs in Melbourne, Australia.
 After successfully completing my MSc studies I used my interest in technology to explore what a position in a profit driven environment involved by taking on a position in a small IT and multimedia start up in the south of the Netherlands.
 Although this was a valuable experience, the call of science was too strong and I started my PhD in the lab of Prof. Martin Rottenberg at the Karolinska Institute in Stockholm, Sweden.
 Here I set up a humanized mouse model and used this model for an array of studies ranging from infections with mycobacteria and Epstein Barr Virus to work on NK cell differentiation and transplant rejection.
 As I found the combination of a very experimental model, which at the same time carried clinical relevance very stimulating, I was happy to join Prof. Lucy Walker's lab as a postdoc to continue my career whilst making a contribution to understanding diabetes.